Chess (musical): 2000 to 2009

-2010 to 2017
+2010 to 2019

 A Hungarian revival of Chess ran in 2010 in Budapest.
 This concert production closely followed the script of the Royal Albert Hall production of 2008, though the songs "Hymn of Chess", "The Merchandisers", "The Arbiter" (reprise) and "Talking Chess" were cut.
 It was produced by PS Produkció and directed by Cornelius Baltus.
 The Hungarian lyrics were written by Ágnes Romhányi and the choreographer was Karen Bruce.

 The first major American revival of Chess since 1993 ran at the Signature Theatre in Arlington, Virginia in 2010.
 The show followed the story of the American version, though it streamlined the book and reordered some of the songs.
 It was directed by Eric D. Schaeffer.
 The cast included Jeremy Kushnier as Freddie, Euan Morton as Anatoly, and Jill Paice as Florence.

-A production directed by Craig Revel Horwood toured for 10 months in the UK and Ireland in 2010–2011.
+A production directed by Craig Revel Horwood toured for 10 months in the UK, Italy and Ireland in 2010–2011.
 It was an actor-musician production, with 25 out of the 30 cast members playing instruments.
 Changes to the libretto included the removal of "Merano" and "Walter and Florence".
 The cast included James Fox as Frederick, Shona White as Florence, Daniel Koek as Anatoly, Steve Varnom as Alexander, James Graeme as Walter, David Erik as the Arbiter, and Poppy Tierney as Svetlana.
-Mirvish Productions staged a Toronto run in 2011, following the UK tour, using most of the UK Tour cast.
-Changes to the libretto included the removal of "The Merchandisers".
+Mirvish Productions staged a Toronto run in 2011 at the Princess of Wales Theatre, following the UK tour, using most of the UK Tour cast with Tam Mutu taking over the role of Anatoly and Rebecca Lock as Svetlana.

 Another German version (with the songs performed in English) was produced by the Theater Bielefeld (Municipal Theatre Bielefeld) in Bielefeld, Germany in 2011–2012.

-A one-night concert was given at Lincoln Center, in New York in 2012, billed as Chess in Concept 2012: A benefit performance for the Actors Fund of America.
+A one-night concert was given at Lincoln Center, in New York in 2012, billed as "Chess in Concept 2012: A benefit performance for the Actors Fund of America".
 The cast included Robert Cuccioli as Anatoly, Natascia Diaz as Florence, Drew Sarich as Frederick, and Tamra Hayden as Svetlana.
 This version returned to the original concept album for its musical structure, Tim Rice's original scenario, and incorporated virtually all of the British score.
 It was produced and directed, and the score was arranged, by Christopher Martin.